TimTimTimTimTimTimTimTimo/check24-best-combination-challenge/README.md

 4. Optimized branch pruning to minimize unnecessary checks.

 These improvements make the algorithm highly efficient and capable of handling complex combinations in real time.
 The source code is thoroughly documented, and I am especially proud of how clear and optimized it turned out.
 I strongly encourage exploring it for further insights.

+## Application Structure and Tech Stack

+For this project, I decided to build a desktop application.
+The calculations are lightweight enough to run on-device, and it gave me an opportunity to try out **Tauri**.

+### Why Tauri?
+Tauri is a framework for building desktop applications using a Rust backend and a web-based frontend.
+It produces lightweight applications with a small footprint, and its structure enforces a separation between the backend and frontend.

+### Backend
+The backend is entirely written in **Rust** and divided into several modules:
+- **`data.rs`:** Handles data parsing, processing, and serialization into a binary format.
+- **`algo.rs`:** Implements the algorithm for finding the best combination of packages.
+- **`lib.rs`:** Contains shared utilities and defines the API accessed by the frontend.

+I chose not to use a dedicated database to have more control over data structures and memory layout, allowing for better optimization and performance tuning.

+### Frontend
+The frontend uses a modern web stack:
+- **Svelte + SvelteKit:** For building the UI and application logic.
+- **ShadCN UI Framework:** Provides reusable UI components.
+- **TailwindCSS:** Simplifies styling with utility-first classes.

+I didn’t have much prior experience with these tools, and they were chosen somewhat arbitrarily.
+That said, they worked well for this project, and I didn’t encounter significant issues during development.

+### Summary
+The application structure, using Rust for the backend and modern web tools for the frontend, is modular and fits well within the Tauri framework.
+While there are trade-offs with this stack, it served the needs of the project effectively.